 - Mandatory Information Element missing (CS0/96) The char\seq is missing from the request.
 A denial may be sent if another parameter is missing as well. - Invalid number/domain (CS0/28) Party\id is out of range or is a party on whose behalf ASAI cannot send DTMF tones (that is, a party other than a station or a trunk).
 Or, call\id is out of range. - Invalid association (CS0/81) The request is supported only over call control and domain control associations.
 An attempt has been made to request this service over another type of association. - Invalid Information Element contents (CS0/100) A value of an IE is outside the range specified, or a character sequence with a length of 0 or invalid characters has been supplied. - Service or Option Not Available (CS3/63) The provided call ID does not exist. - Message Not Compatible with Call State (CS0/98) DTMF signals can be generated only for active calls on which no other signaling tones are present.
 Also, the call must not be in vector processing or in a non-active state.
-The ECS has detected that local, audible signals, including (PBX) dial tone, busy tone, ringback tone, intercept tone, or Music-on-Hold/Delay are currently being received.
-Or, the ECS capacity for simultaneous sending of DTMF digits is full (on a simultaneous basis, the ECS can only send DTMF digits on a maximum of 16 calls for R5si and a maximum of 32 calls for R5r).
-Also, if a call is being service observed.
+The ECS has detected that local, audible signals, including (ECS) dial tone, busy tone, ringback tone, intercept tone, or Music-on-Hold/Delay are currently being received.
+Or, the ECS capacity for simultaneous sending of DTMF digits is full (on a simultaneous basis, the ECS can only send DTMF digits on a maximum of 16 calls for R6si and a maximum of 32 calls for R6r).
+Also, if a call is being service observed. - Reorder/Denial (CS3/42) A request to send DTMF on a conferenced call with more than five parties is denied. - Incompatible Call Options (CS3/80) The tone duration is present but the pause duration is not present, or the pause duration is present but the tone duration is not present.